Cyranixonpj/Cyranixonpj/README.md

 * Participated in Game Design Document creation

 # 2. The Castle
-An old-school adventure game created during a 24-hour game jam.
+An old-school adventure game created during a 24-hour [Culture Jam: Austria](https://itch.io/jam/culture-jam-austria).
 Development team consisted of 4 programmers, 2 designers and 4 artists.
 Here you can find [itch.io](https://romulus162.itch.io/the-castle) page with working game build which I suggest to download as .zip file for better experience.

 ---
 [![](https://visitcount.itsvg.in/api?id=Cyranixonpj&icon=0&color=0)](https://visitcount.itsvg.in)